Deus Ex: Mankind Divided: Related media

-Marketing

-Powerhouse Animation produced a motion comic-style marketing video for the video game with Platform LA.

 Reception

-According to review aggregator Metacritic, Deus Ex: Mankind Divided received "generally favorable" reviews.
+Deus Ex: Mankind Divided received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 The PlayStation 4 versions of System Rift and A Criminal Past likewise received "generally favorable" reviews, but the PC version for the latter DLC received "mixed or average" reviews.

 Nick Plessas of Electronic Gaming Monthly enjoyed the narrative's enclosed nature and how the game gave Adam personality while keeping him an enigma for players.
 Eurogamer's Edwin Evans-Thirlwell found its story structure among the best in the game's genre, but Andrew Reiner of Game Informer felt that Mankind Divided sacrificed the narrative's potential to address its themes.
 Nicholas Tan, writing for Game Revolution, said the narrative was "successful is in its ability to juggle and weave multiple complex and modern themes together".
 GameSpot's Edmond Tran enjoyed the game's tone and narrative, but thought that some players might find it overly complex.
 Phil Savage of GamesRadar praised the conspiracy narrative carried over from Human Revolution, but felt that it left the game's main narrative and characters underdeveloped.
 IGN's Vince Ingenito called the plot "well produced", but Andy Kelly of PC Gamer found the side-mission stories more interesting than the main narrative.
 Polygon's Arthur Gies called the environmental storytelling and its side missions the game's greatest strengths.
 A number of reviewers criticized the brevity of Mankind Divided's campaign and problems with the writing of its characters and main narrative.
 The game's handling of its themes was criticized, particularly in contrast to its pre-release controversy.